InsaneMiner/Lemon/README.md

-This project is still in beta.<br>
+This project is still in beta.
+Almost out of beta<br>
 Feel welcome to make a pull request.
 This project is open source so do what ever you want with it.
 <br>
 Watch for more info: https://www.youtube.com/watch?v=PYr8js5QY1M